mmalohlava/gradle-visteg/README.md

 ./gradlew build
 ```

-It will generate a `.dot` file containing graph description `build/reports/visteg.dot`.
+It will generate a `.dot` file in the directory `build/reports` containing execution plan graph for task `build`.

 ## Image generation
 The generated file can be post-processed via [Graphviz](http://www.graphviz.org) `dot` utility.